 In early October, the Arctic Data Center held its third Data Science Training program of 2019, hosting US-based Arctic researchers with research activities spanning pan-arctically across Alaska, Canada, and Siberia.
-Fifteen participants, across eleven institutions, and from a wide range of data management and open source experience levels, came together striving to support one another while learning from the Arctic Data Center instructors.
+Fifteen participants, across eleven institutions, and from a wide range of data privacy and open source experience levels, came together striving to support one another while learning from the Arctic Data Center instructors.
 It was an intensive and energizing week.
 Participants worked to both understand each other’s research methodology and to enhance their own skill sets with an emphasis on the importance of open and reproducible science.

 “I found utility in this course far more than its advertised value and that is why I love it.”

 – Andreas Muenchow, Physical Oceanographer and Glaciologist in coastal Greenland, Alaska, and Siberia

 In addition to introducing researchers to the Arctic Data Center, ensuring they are familiar with NSF Arctic data policies and are aware of the data documentation, preservation and other support services provided by the Center, the data science training provides a comprehensive overview of fundamental topics in data management and reproducible science.
 Across a five day period, researchers were introduced to best practices for data and metadata, data documentation and publishing, RStudio and Git/GitHub, R and RMarkdown, version control, collaboration and conflict management, data modeling and tidy data, data cleaning and manipulation, data management planning, data visualization, and reproducibility and provenance.
 Additionally, skills regarding diversity in thinking preferences, data and authorship policy development, and other aspects of collaboration were integrated.

 Researchers participated in a shared learning experience and gleaned their own unique appreciation of what the course had to offer, aligning with their wide ranging backgrounds and research interests.
 Below some participants share their experiences from the course.